openstack/nova/doc/source/man/nova-manage.rst

     NOTE: Updating the transport_url or database_connection fields on a running system will NOT result in all nodes immediately using the new values.
 Use caution when changing these values.

+``nova-manage cell_v2 delete_host --cell_uuid <cell_uuid> --host <host>``

+    Delete a host by the given host name and the given cell uuid.
+Returns 0 if the empty host is found and deleted successfully, 1 if a cell with that uuid could not be found, 2 if a host with that name could not be found, 3 if a host with that name is not in a cell with that uuid, 4 if a host with that name has instances (host not empty).

 Nova Logs
 ~~~~~~~~~